jamesmontemagno/InAppBillingPlugin/docs/PurchaseSubscription.md

 * [The Ultimate Guide to iOS Subscription Testing](https://www.revenuecat.com/blog/the-ultimate-guide-to-subscription-testing-on-ios) **PLEASE READ for iOS Testing**

+If you are on Android you must also now provide functionality to allow users to unsubscribe via 1 of 2 options:

+1. If you sell outside of the store you need to link to your page to cancel in the app
+1. if you use in app billing you need to deep link to -> https://developer.android.com/google/play/billing/subscriptions#deep-link

 Learn more about `IInAppBillingVerifyPurchase` in the [Securing Purchases](SecuringPurchases.md) documentation.